jmglov/hw-drs/README.md

 ## How it works

-When a purchase is completed, the checkout system publishes an event to an SNS topic called `hw-drw-purchase-events`.
+When a purchase is completed, the checkout system publishes an event to an SNS topic called `hw-drs-purchase-events`.
 An event is a JSON object:

 ```json
 {